 In addition to the mandatory consultation instances, draft regulations are also sent to optional consultation instances at the discretion of the authority that drafted the proposal.
 Legislative Rules of the Government in this matter explicitly allow proposals to be sent to other interest groups, such as professional associations, business or consumer interest groups, scientific and professional institutions, and also environmental organizations.
-The Ministry of the Environment uses this option for practically all draft legal regulations.
+The Ministry of the Environment uses this option for practically all draft legal regulations (it sends draft proposals to the association Zelený kruh, for example).